35+ Super Fun Things to Do in Cape Town, South Africa

 There are several ways to summit this bad boy.
 While a hike to the peak is a challenging endeavor, you’ll be rewarded with some of the best panoramic views of the city the whole way up.

 Some prefer the convenience and speed of the cable car.
-Purchase tickets online before you go and you’ll avoid the immense lines that gather during the high season (late November – February).
+Purchase tickets online before you go and you’ll avoid the long queues that gather during the high season (December – February).

 A word of caution: No cable car trip up is guaranteed a trip back down.
 On days where high winds whip the cape, cable car service is temporarily suspended.
 You may have to hike back down, so keep this in mind as you plan your adventure.